Introduction

 - The documents must be paginated.

 - There must be a covering Index which refers to the Applicant’s name which references the documents in the usual manner.
-Click here to access the suggested template.
+Click hereto access the suggested template.

 - Documents covering a number of different disclosure issues such as Medical, Financial and Criminal, should be arranged in groups in the book and under separate subheadings in the Index (see template).